dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 * A Dojo 2 application can easily coexist on a page with other content.
 * That content can consist of static assets, a legacy application or even another Dojo 2 application.
-* Dojo 2 can leverage third-party libraries with ease.
-For example, if you would like to use the [moment.js](https://momentjs.com/) library to simplify working with time in your application, it can be loaded in the main HTML document, and the Dojo 2 application can take advantage of it.

 {% section %}